mageche10/mageche10.github.io/source/_posts/Lyapunov-Orbits-around-Lagrange-Points-Theory-Simulation-and-MATLAB-Implementation.md

 ---
 title: 'Lyapunov Orbits around Lagrange Points: Theory, Simulation and MATLAB Implementation'
+description: Explore how Lyapunov orbits around Lagrange points work and learn how to simulate them in MATLAB.
+A blend of theory, orbital dynamics, and practical coding for space exploration.
 date: 2025-08-25 09:11:06
 tags: [MATLAB, Dynamic Systems]
 categories: [projects]